 Relevant financial relationships exist between the following individuals and commercial interests:

-Beth Faiman, PhD, MSN, APN-BC, AOCN® discloses that she has served on the advisory board/panel for Bristol Myers Squibb, Celgene Corporation, and Takeda.
-She has also served as a consultant for Bristol Myers Squibb and Celgene Corporation.
+Beth Faiman, PhD, MSN, APN-BC, AOCN®, FAAN, discloses that she has served on the advisory board/panel for Bristol Myers Squibb, Celgene, and Takeda.
+She has also served as a consultant for Bristol Myers Squibb and Celgene.

-Charise Gleason, MSN, NP-C, AOCNP®, discloses that she has served as a consultant for Celgene.
+Charise Gleason, MSN, NP-C, AOCNP®, discloses that she has served on an advisory board/panel or as a consultant for Celgene.

 Tiffany Richards, PhD, ANP-BC, discloses that she has served on the advisory board/panel for Celgene, GlaxoSmithKline, and Takeda.